partho-63/ot-integration/data/trello/readme.txt

 Response:
     -> Checks if any user is logged in
     -> Checks if Trello token is saved against the user.
-    -> Imports Trello Data of a User and saves them.
+    -> Imports Trello Data of an User and saves them.
         -> Imports Workspaces for the Member
         -> Imports Boards for each Workspace
         -> Imports Lists for each Board